appsfire/Appsfire-AIR-plugin/README.md

  *  @param backgroundColor The hex string used for the background (ex. "#d7d7d7").
  *  @param textColor The hex string used for the text (over the specific background color, ex. "#a8a8a8").
  */
-public function afsdk_setColors(backgroundColor : String, textColor : String) : void;
+public function afesdk_setColors(backgroundColor : String, textColor : String) : void;

 /*
  *  @brief Set user email.